-In Westminster, the Carnival footprint covers 28 streets.
+In August, the Carnival footprint covers 28 streets.
 The garden and basement cleaning service has been undertaken by the council for a number of years and is a free service offered to those residents who live within the footprint area.
 The service offers the free clearance of event litter only.

 ‘Event litter’ refers to waste items that directly relate to the Carnival, such as food packaging, food items, drinks cans and receptacles, and other related items that have been improperly discarded inside the boundaries of residential properties.
 However, the service does not cater for properties that have used their private land to trade, party, or entertain during Carnival.